Whole30 + Keto Chicken Zoodle Soup with Dill

 Never add water to your soup when you can add chicken stock instead.
 You’ll get way more flavor.

-I grew up on chicken noodle soup using pasta noodles, but now that I’ve had chicken zoodle soup using zucchini noodles I’ll never go back!
+Rather than adding pasta noodles, I keep it healthier by adding in zucchini noodles.
 Not only does it add even more vegetables and nutrition to the soup, it tastes even better!
 The zucchini noodles are added in 5 minutes before serving, so they cook until they are just al dente.
 They are softened, but still have a slight chew/bite to them.

 And don’t worry, the zoodles are still great the next day in leftovers!
 As long as you reheat the leftover soup until it is warm, then serve (rather than leaving it to simmer on the stove for 1+ hours), the zoodles are still al dente and perfect.
 They don’t disintegrate.

-- (2) bone-in skin-on chicken breasts, about 1 pound, patted dry and seasoned with salt + pepper
+- 2 bone-in skin-on chicken breasts, about 1 pound, patted dry and seasoned with salt + pepper (I get my chicken from ButcherBox, which I highly recommend)

 - 1 tablespoon olive oil